Many are concerned about having a healthy lifestyle currently

 “I’ve had an upsurge in new patient requests,” said physician Leila Kirdani, practicing family medicine at Quality of Life Medicine in Rochester.
 “I’m getting more requests from existing patients to see their family members.
 I feel pretty blessed that my practice has remained currently stable.
 Most my patients have been with me for a while.”

 She added that many people who know about functional medicine are asking about supplements to improve their health.
+Patients can go to an integrative medicine clinic or consult Functional Medicine Associates for a functional medicine approach.

 Although many people try to be stoic about stress, “it shows up on everybody’s lab” results, Kirdani said.
 “I’m addressing it with most of our patients.
 Stress definitely affects our immune system, which isn’t good.
 Stress can increase inflammation, heart disease and, obviously, people don’t sleep as well so they’re more fatigued.
 It perpetuates the cycle and leads to poor coping skills.”